HESOFTS/sexten_2017/model_creator/README.md

     <p></p>
 </li>

-<li> TS calculation is the same as for the source case: it is not very useful to compute the TS parameter for the background (and it will take a lot of time to compute it).
+<li> TS calculation is the same as for the source case (third element): it is not very useful to compute the TS parameter for the background (and it will take a lot of time to compute it).
  <p></p>
 </li>

-<li> Same as source case, but now you have to choose between:
+<li> Same as source case (4th to 8th element), but now you have to choose between:

    |         Spatial model  |  I   |  II  |   III    |   VI    |   V     |
    | ---------------------- |  --- |------|----------|---------|---------|